The ships Anne and Little James: Little James

 When the crew of Little James signed on for the voyage, they agreed to spend six years in Plymouth Colony, but as shareholders instead of wage earners.
 What they expected was to make money by receiving a share of the ship’s profits from fishing and trading, with the ship’s investors paying for the crew’s food, drink and clothing.

-The armament of Little James was six small cannons with a bore of two inches which could fire a ball of a few pounds in weight.
-Her men had six muskets.
+The armament of Little James consisted of six small cannons with a bore of two inches which could fire a ball of a few pounds in weight.
+Her men had six muskets between them.
 And because the ship was armed, the crew believed they had a chance to take prize ships of enemy nations such as France or Spain as far south as the West Indies.
 But the crew was disappointed to find that under the law of the sea, prizes could only be taken if the ship had letters of marque issued by the Crown, and Little James had none.
-And en route from England to Plymouth, Captain Altham refused to capture a French ship sailing home to New Rochelle in France which caused his crew much vexation.
+En route from England to Plymouth, Captain Altham refused to capture a French ship sailing home to New Rochelle in France, which caused his crew much vexation.

-On board Little James were two crewmen who would go on to cause a great deal of trouble – and end up in an Admiralty inquiry - a gunner named William Stephens (or Stevens) and a carpenter named Thomas Fell, both of whom knew how badly the ship needed their services.
-After arriving at New Plymouth and seeing the shabby state of the colony and condition of the colonists – some working and others just lazing around - the crew believed that they had been fooled.
-At that, Stephens and Fell led the crew to go on strike in a demand for an interim payment of cash.
+On board Little James were two crewmen who would go on to cause a great deal of trouble and end up in an Admiralty inquiry: a gunner named William Stephens (or Stevens) and a carpenter named Thomas Fell, both of whom knew how badly the ship needed their services.
+After arriving at New Plymouth and seeing the shabby state of the colony and condition of the colonists, some working and others merely idling, the crew believed they had been fooled.
+At that, Stephens and Fell led the crew to go on strike to demand an interim payment of cash.
 William Bradford managed to calm them down, but only after he offered to personally pay them himself.